 Natural disasters are inevitable.
 Deaths of our dear ones are not the only loss.
 Helpless animals die; money and property are lost; and worst of all, victims often lose faith or get disheartened.
-Apart from these losses, natural disasters also bring in a great risk of epidemic breakout and other challenges post-the-flood.
+Apart from these losses, natural disasters also bring a great risk of an epidemic breakout and other challenges post-the-flooded.

-You may escape the floods during its peak, but when it’s time to go back to your residence and start revamping, it gets important to be aware of potential risks and challenges that shall come along the way.
-Flood affected areas are not just water; it’s all about mud, debris, unwanted plants, insects, bacteria, snakes etc.
+You may escape the floods during their peak, but when it’s time to go back to your residence and start revamping, it gets important to be aware of potential risks and challenges that shall come along the way.
+Flood-affected areas are not just water; it’s all about mud, debris, unwanted plants, insects, bacteria, snakes, etc.

 Take note of the following safety measures that a flood victim should definitely be aware of:

-Keep Your Skin Covered: No matter where and when you start, as precautionary measures before entering the affected areas, ensure you are wearing full clothes, gloves, socks and boots (the thicker and longer the boots, the better).
+No matter where and when you start, as precautionary measures before entering the flooded-affected areas, ensure you are wearing full clothes, gloves, socks, and boots (the thicker and longer the boots, the better).

 Note: Do not try to use your discretion about whether the snake is venomous or non-venomous.
 In either case, you need to rush to the hospital.

-Gas & Electrical Appliances: The first thing you do before entering the house is to switch the electrical mains off, check for gas/kerosene leakage.
+The first thing you do before entering the house is to switch the electrical mains off, and check for gas/kerosene leakage.
 To avoid accidents, keep all the gas and electrical appliances off until the entire house is free of water.

-Stay Updated: Continue to listen to the radio, local news or other information sources to stay updated on the status of local water safety, changes in conditions.
+Continue to listen to the radio, local news, or other information sources to stay updated on the status of local water safety, and changes in conditions.
 Wait until the water is declared as fit-to-use by authorizations and then continue usage.

-We hope this helped and we from MedPlus wish you a fast and recovery!
+We hope this helped and we from MedPlus wish you a fast recovery!